Probate Q&A Series

 1.2 Act Within the Statutory Deadline

-North Carolina requires contests to a will be filed no later than 30 days after the date of first publication of the notice of probate.
-See N.C.G.S. § 28A-10-2.
-Missing this deadline generally forfeits your right to object.
+North Carolina does not require a caveat to be filed within 30 days after the date of first publication of the notice of probate.
+A caveat generally may be filed at any time within three years after the will is admitted to probate, with limited exceptions.
+See N.C.G.S. § 31-32.
+Missing the applicable deadline generally forfeits your right to object.

-Prepare and file a formal petition in the clerk’s office of the county where the probate occurred.
-Title your pleading as a “Petition to Revoke Probate and Set Aside Will.”
-In your petition, clearly state the grounds for alleging forgery and attach any evidence you possess, such as handwriting analyses or expert opinions.
+Prepare and file a caveat in the clerk’s office of the superior court of the county where the probate occurred.
+In your filing, clearly state the grounds for alleging forgery and attach any evidence you possess, such as handwriting analyses or expert opinions.

 1.4 Serve All Parties and the Personal Representative

-After filing, you must serve a copy of your petition on the personal representative (executor), all named beneficiaries, and any other interested persons.
+After filing, notice must be given to the propounder and other interested parties in the caveat proceeding.
 This ensures everyone has an opportunity to respond and appear at the hearing.

 1.5 Attend the Will Contest Hearing